 4-Wheel Hydraulic Drum Brakes

-Current Owner (acquired from the estate of the above in 2010)
+Current Owner (acquired from the above in 1996)